 Dependent measure: Overplacement.
 Overplacement was again operationalized as the degree to which estimated placement exceeds actual placement.
 We first computed the absolute difference between participants' estimate and the correct answer (the true weight of the target).
 We then transformed these difference scores into proximity percentile rankings (with ties allowed).
 To account for any possible differences in actual performance between conditions (though they were not anticipated), participants' actual relative performance in each trial was determined in relation to others in the same condition.
-As described above, difference scores were used here given our interest in mean differences in overplacement across experimental conditions.
+As described in the preceding text, difference scores were used here given our interest in mean differences in overplacement across experimental conditions.
 Overplacement in each trial was computed by subtracting actual placement from self-estimated placement (Rogosa & Willett, 1983), and the scores on the two trials were then averaged together to form a composite measure of actor overplacement.

-The overconfidence transmission hypothesis predicts greater overplacement in actors who observe the behavior of an overplacing partner, compared to those who observe a calibrated partner or no partner at all (our control).
-To compare the effect of different partners, we regressed actor overplacement on our 3 partner conditions (using 2 dummy variables).
+The overconfidence transmission hypothesis predicts greater overplacement in actors who observe the behavior of an overplacing partner, compared with those who observe a calibrated partner or no partner at all (our control).
+To compare the effect of different partners, we regressed actor overplacement on our three partner conditions (using two dummy variables).
 Moreover, to assess the robustness of results, we ran additional specifications that included controls: actor gender, age, and ethnicity.

 The raw mean overplacement levels for each partner condition appear in Figure 2.
-We found that overplacing partners significantly increased actors' overplacement compared to calibrated partners or no partner (Table 1).
-Actor overplacement was 25.95 percentile points higher on average if the partner overplaced (M = 15.12; SD = 2.67) than if the partner was calibrated $\{M = -10.84; SD = 2.59; t(422) = 6.87, p < .001, d = .85, CI of mean difference = [18.64, 33.27]\}$ , and 17.12 percentile points higher than if there was no partner $\{M = -2.00; SD = 2.41; t(422) = 4.76, p < .001, d = .58, CI of mean difference = [10.05, 24.17]\}$ .
+We found that overplacing partners significantly increased actors' overplacement compared with calibrated partners or no partner (see Table 1).
+Actor overplacement was 25.95 percentile points higher on average if the partner overplaced (M = 15.12, SD = 2.67) than if the partner was calibrated (M = -10.84, SD = 2.59; t[422] = 6.87, p < .001, d = .85, CIof mean difference = [18.64, 33.27]), and 17.12 percentile points higher than if there was no partner (M = -2.00, SD = 2.41; t[422] = 4.76, p < .001, d = .58, CI of mean difference = [10.05, p]24.17]).
 These effects are consistent and large across all additional specifications that include controls.
 Note the control condition revealed that, without any potential for influence from partners, actors' self-estimated placement on this task was well calibrated.
-Descriptively, their weak negative score was not distinguishable from zero, the point of perfect calibration [t(158) = -.85, p = .399, d = -.07]; however, actors who were exposed to an overplacing partner exhibited self-estimated placement that was strongly positively biased.
-Thus, as predicted, observing overplacement led to greater overplacement.
+Descriptively, their weak negative score was not distinguishable from zero, the point of perfect calibration, t(158) = -.85, p =